2sxc-dev/unit-test-assets-eav-db/README.md

 # unit-test-assets-eav-db

-Contains a DB backup which is to be used for automated testing
+Contains a DB backup which is to be used for automated testing.

+Last publication: 2025-03-17 v19.03.03

 This must be synced in your